mflora13/Jackson_Portfolio/README.md

 ## About Me
-Hi!
-Welcome to my PERSONAL DATA SCIENCE PORTFOLIO website.
-My name is Jackson Yang.
-I graduated from the University of Washington with a bachelor degree in **Information Systems** and **Supply Chain Management**, and I am currently enrolled in the **MQM Program (master of quantitative management)** at Duke Fuqua where I am learning at the intersection of business and analytics to solve real world data-based business problem.
+Welcome to my personal data science portfolio website.
+My name is Jackson Yang and I am a recent graduate of the University of Washington with a bachelor's degree in **Information Systems and Supply Chain Management**.
+I am currently enrolled in the **Master of Quantitative Management: Business Analytics** program at Duke Fuqua, where I am learning to utilize data analytics to solve real-world business problems.
+With my background in both business and data science, I am well-equipped to navigate the intersection of these fields and drive data-driven decision making in organizations.

-- In the **Projects** section, I listed a number of interesting data science projects I've completed in the past few years.
-In this repository, all projects (Class Project, Real World Project, Kaggle.com etc.) are presented in iPython Notebooks, SQL and R markdown files.
+- In the **Projects** section of this website, you will find a selection of interesting data science projects that I have completed in recent years.
+These projects are presented in iPython notebooks, SQL, or R markdown files for easy reference and review.
+Each project highlights my skills in data analysis, machine learning, and problem-solving, and demonstrates my ability to apply these skills to real-world scenarios.
-- In the **Micro Projects** section, I highlighted the projects that demonstrate my programming abilities and data science expertise.
+- In the **Micro Projects** section, I highlighted the projects that demonstrate my programming abilities and data science expertise, such as SQL, data vivsualization, etc.

-***Please feel free to contact me at the following email address or through Linkedln.***
+***Thank you for visiting my personal data science portfolio website.
+If you have any questions or would like to discuss potential opportunities for collaboration, please don't hesitate to contact me at the email address provided on this site or through LinkedIn.
+I welcome the opportunity to connect with like-minded professionals and discuss ways in which we can leverage data science to drive positive impact in our respective fields.***

 - **Email**: [yzhuox721@gmail.com](yzhuox721@gmail.com)
 - **Linkedln**: [https://www.linkedin.com/in/zhuoxin-yang/](https://www.linkedin.com/in/zhuoxin-yang/)